usnistgov/5gdeploy/20230817/README.md

 All control plane network functions are shared.

 There are 48 cellphones and 12 vehicles, sharing 2 gNBs.
-These quantities can be adjusted via command line.
+These quantities can be adjusted via command line flags.

 ## Usage